Zoster B02.9

 • Alternatively Valaciclovir (Valtrex®): 3 times/day 1000 mg p.o. for 7 days.
 Valaciclovir has a significantly higher bioavailability of around 65% than aciclovir.

-• Alternatively, famciclovir (Famvir®): 3 times/day 250 mg p.o. for 5-6 days.
+• Alternatively Famciclovir (Famvir®): 3 times/day 250 mg p.o. over 5-6 days.
 Famciclovir has a bioavailability of 77%.
 Significantly better antiviral activity.
 Compliance advantage due to daily single dose.
-In immunocompromised patients 25 yrs and older and in herpes zoster ophthalmicus: 3x500mg/day.
+For immunosuppressed patients from the age of 25 and for herpes zoster ophthalmicus: 3x500mg/day.

-• Alternatively Brivudine: Immunocompetent adults: 1x/day 125mg p.o.; Brividine must not be co-administered with 5-fluorouracil or other 5-fluoropyrimidines within the last 4 weeks (Absolute contraindication).
+• Alternatively brivudine (tablets only in the early phase of infection): Immunocompetent adults: 1x/day 125mg p.o.; brivudine must not be administered together with 5-fluorouracil or other 5-fluoropyrimidines within the last 4 weeks (absolute contraindication).
+Brivudine is only a treatment option in the initial phase of the infection.
+Treatment should be started within 72 hours of the first symptoms appearing.

-In severe course (hemorrhagic/necrotizing), head and neck involvement, and immunocompromised patients: Aciclovir systemically (e.g., Zovirax) 10.0 mg/kg bw every 8 h for 5-7 days i.v.
-If CNS and internal organs are involved or generalization occurs, dose escalation to 3x15 mg/kg bw/day for up to 21 days may be performed.
+In severe cases (systemic acyclovir): In severe cases (haemorrhagic/necrotizing), in head and neck infections and in immunocompromised patients: Aciclovir (e.g. Zovirax®) 10.0 mg/kg bw every 8 hours for 5-7 days i.v.
+In case of CNS and internal organ involvement or generalization, the dose can be escalated to 3x15 mg/kg bw/day for up to 21 days.

-Superinfection: Antibiotic coverage only if secondary infection is suspected in severe courses or elderly, infection-prone or immunosuppressed patients.
+In case of superinfection: Antibiotic cover only if secondary infection is suspected in severe forms of the disease or in elderly, infection-prone or immunocompromised patients.
 Choice of antibiotic according to antibiogram.

-• Zoster disease in pregnancy (mother is seropositive) is due to reactivation of a latent VZV infection.
-There is no viremia except for generalized zoster.
-Thus, there is no significant risk for mother and child.
+In pregnancy: Zoster disease during pregnancy (mother is seropositive) is due to reactivation of a latent VZV infection.
+With the exception of generalized zoster, there is no viremia.
+There is therefore no significant risk for mother and child.
 Therapy is not necessary.
-In complicated zoster (zoster in atopic eczema, zoster oticus, zoster ophthalmicus, zoster generalisatus) systemic administration of aciclovir (3 times/day 10-20 mg/kg bw i.v.).
+In complicated zoster (zoster in atopic eczema, zoster oticus, zoster ophthalmicus, zoster generalisatus) systemic administration of acyclovir (3 times/day 10-20 mg/kg bw i.v.).

-• In case of varicella-zoster contact during pregnancy: determine AK status (VZV ELISA).
-IgG < 1:64 or seronegative: administer varicella-zoster immunoglobulin (Varitect or Varicellon) Varitect: 1.0 ml/kg bw i.v. within 24-72 hr after contact.
-Varicellon should be dosed at 0.2 ml/kg bw i.m.
+In case of varicella-zoster contact during pregnancy: determine AK status (VZV ELISA).
+IgG < 1:64 or seronegative: administration of varicella-zoster immunoglobulin (Varitect or Varicellon) Varitect: 1.0 ml/kg bw i.v. within 24-72 hours after contact.
+Varicellon is to be dosed at 0.2 ml/kg bw i.m.

 Progression/forecast